Smart2881/aruna_meshram/README.md

 # Hi 👋🏻
 ## Here's my Python and Data Science Technical Portfolio.
-This portfolio is a reflection of my journey to learn Python and Data Science.
-Thank you to the Hyperiondev team for their significant help in achieving my objectives.
+This portfolio is a reflection of my journey to learn Python, Data Science and ML.
+Thank you to the Hyperiondev team for their help in achieving my objectives and goals.

 ## Overview
 - CMD, Terminal and it's commands: